marcizhu/PyStats/docs/source/api/Poisson.rst

 Cumulative Distribution Function
 --------------------------------

-The cumulative distribution function of the Poisson distribution:
+The cumulative distribution function (CDF) of the Poisson distribution:

 .. math::